 This post may contain affiliate links.

-My daughter and I are having such a good time watching the birds that are visiting our backyard this summer.
+My daughter and I are having such a good time watching the birds that are visiting our backyard this spring.
 We have fat robins that love to hop along the rail of our back porch.
 Brilliant blue jays stop and rest on our fence.
 Hummingbirds visit my next door neighbor’s feeders.

 We even had a family of sparrows in a bush right outside our homeschool room.
 It took me days to figure out what kind of “bug” was chirping outside my window.
 When I finally got up to inspect, I saw a mama bird feeding her baby.

 All these beautiful birds inspired me to make a Backyard Birds unit study perfect for your preschoolers!
 If you have older children, be sure to check out the unit study I made for older kids on my other blog.

 To kick off a bird unit study with your preschoolers, you can show them this video featuring many different types of birds.
 Kids will learn all about what makes birds unique.
 This video is a great introduction to a bird unit.

 The next thing I would do is fill a book basket with books all about backyard birds!
 Here is a short list of books to get you started.
 You will find a more extensive list in my Backyard Birds unit study printable below.